Category:

 Here’s how contract redlining tools make that possible for in-house legal teams and RevOps leaders:

-No more manual redlining: Edits are recorded automatically, eliminating line-by-line hunting and version confusion.
+• No more manual redlining: Contract redlining software eliminates line-by-line hunting and version confusion by recording edits automatically.
 Legal teams that automate review can cut contract review time by 50–75%.
 This helps deals move faster so contracts close in the same quarter.
-Also, legal spends less time chasing clauses and more time supporting revenue.

-Built-in version control: You always know which version is the latest.
+• Built-in version control: You always know which version is the latest throughout the contract lifecycle management process.

-Faster review cycles: Prevents missed renewals and penalties.
-Aline’s AI Playbooks can redline contracts up to 10× faster and cut review time by 50–75%.
-This helps legal teams catch renewal clauses and avoid revenue drag from slow negotiations.
+• Faster review cycles: Prevents missed renewals and penalties.
+Aline’s AI Playbooks can redline contracts up to 10x faster and cut review time by 50–75%.
+This helps legal teams catch renewal clauses and avoid revenue drag from slow contract negotiations.

 “The volume of paper crossing my desk was staggering; redlining a simple MNDA took up to 45 minutes of focused work.
 Now, I can do the same task in under two minutes.”